 Making friends across Westminster is easiest when you use the area’s walkable routes and clear meeting spots.
 A short stroll through St James’s Park, a catch‑up near Victoria, or a walk along the Thames by Westminster Bridge keeps first meets comfortable and public.
 Westminster can feel busy with commuters and visitors, so picking a simple, recognisable place matters — around Parliament Square, Covent Garden edge, or Pimlico/Victoria side depending on where you’re coming from.
 Keep the first plan time‑boxed so it feels easy to say yes.
 If you click, suggest another simple meet soon — a park walk, a museum stop, or a calm evening chat nearby.
 It’s that second meet that turns a first introduction into an actual friendship.
 Drinking Partners helps you make the introduction simple so you can focus on conversation and shared interests.

-Whether you have just moved to Westminster or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Westminster, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: